cterdam/dotfiles/README.md

   - Install [Mono](https://www.mono-project.com/).

     - This installs commands `csc` and `mcs` to compile single C# files, as well as `mono` to run the compiled executable.

-- Install [MacTeX](https://tug.org/mactex/), the recommended LaTeX
-  distribution for macOS.

-  - Test `latexmk` and `latexindent`.
-If `latexindent` does not work, install the following packages:

-    ```zsh
-    sudo cpan install YAML::Tiny File::HomeDir Unicode::GCString
-    ```

 ### 6. Macvim

 - To conveniently open files with vim from Finder, after finishing the above instructions, install [MacVim](https://macvim-dev.github.io/macvim/).

 - Open MacVim Preferences, and set "After last window closes" to "Quit MacVim".

 #### Register filetypes to open with MacVim